 - A close-knit group of peers

-- Students receive a $40 monthly stipend for actively participating.
+- A $40 monthly stipend for actively participating

-Applicants must attend Roseburg High School, Douglas High School or South Umpqua High School and be in grades 9-11.
+Applicants must attend Roseburg, Douglas, or South Umpqua high school and be in grades 9-11.
 Because admittance is competitive, both students and parents are expected to participate in an interview process after the application has been submitted.